 A: According to a recent study, women who had a female fetus had hCG levels significantly higher than women who carried a male fetus.
 This finding is consistent with that found by several other researchers.

 In a study published by Yaron Y et al in Human Reproduction, the authors studied 1,325 pregnant women with singleton pregnancies at 10-13 weeks and compared different hormone levels including the pregnancy hormone hCG human chorionic gonadotropin between women carrying a male and a female fetus

-These findings may have implications not only on evaluating risks of Down syndrome (women carrying female fetuses had a higher risk for Down syndrome), but also on timing of a pregnancy test.
-If women carrying a male fetus have lower hCG levels then it may be possible that their first positive urine pregnancy test could be delayed because of the male gender.
+These findings may have implications not only for evaluating risks of Down syndrome (women carrying female fetuses had a higher risk for Down syndrome) but also on the timing of a pregnancy test.
+If women carrying a male fetus have lower hCG levels then it may be possible that their first positive urine pregnancy test could be delayed.